piffpaffpuff/go-to/readme.md

 # Go To Sketch Plugin

-This example plugin for [Sketch](https://www.sketchapp.com) that help to quickly go to the next or previous artboard in the layer list.
+This is a plugin for [Sketch](https://www.sketchapp.com) that adds some actions to quickly go to the next or previous artboard in the layer list.